jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 # Doinus: creation and characteristics

-Doinus are transmitted from generation to generation, and it is very important for bertsolaris to know them well, because they need to use the doinu suggested by the **gaijartzaile** (moderator) or other bertsolaris .
+Doinus are transmitted from generation to generation, and it is very important for bertsolaris to know them well, because they need to use the doinu suggested by the **gaijartzaile** (moderator) or the other bertsolaris to sing their bertsoz.

 ## How are doinus created?

 ## Can we improvise over the improvisation?

-The cornerstone of a bertso is the improvisation.
 Bertsoz are like rap, the [batalla de gallos] happens on the fly, there is no script to follow.
+This means the abbility of the bertsolari to improvise becomes the cornerstone of the bertso.
 However, the base, the doinu, is already known by everyone, it is something fixed, rigid.

 Which is a pity?
-Isnt it?
+Isn't it?
 If improvisation is part of the great art of the bertsolari...
 Why not providing an improvised doinu so that bertso experience becomes even more challenging and unique?

-With these thoughts in mind, and with the
+With these thoughts in mind, and with the newly adquiered Deep Learning skillset, @jperezvisaires and @klopetx had an instant match in our mind.

+If there was anything that could create doinus by itself... that had to be a Generative Adversarial Network.

 Could bertolarsim be revolutionized with the use of AI?

-Could it help and motivate the
+Well... maybe not that much, but it was worth it to give it a try.

 ## GANS where technology and tradition (could) meet